 Business attire in Portugal tends to be very formal, so be prepared to wear a suit when going to work.
 Try to stick to this rule unless you are very certain that casual clothing is acceptable at your workplace.
 Try to keep things tasteful, as appearances in the business world are just as important as building up relationships and trust.

 Punctuality is highly valued in Portuguese businesses, although there might be times in which your counterpart shows up later for a meeting, for example.
-Still, you should always try to be on time, especially in the beginning of the work day.
-Working overtime is a very common phenomenon and might even be expected from you, so prepare to stay in the office beyond the official business hours.
+Still, you should always try to be on time, especially at the beginning of the work day.
+Working overtime is a very common phenomenon and might even be expected from you, so be prepared to stay in the office beyond the official business hours.